acones96/Backend_Challenge/README.md

 The [docker-compose.yml](docker-compose.yml) file set the following services:
 * **challenge-app:** The Spring Bot application.
 * **Postgres:** The PostgresSQL database.

+## Swagger
+To be able to see if the Swagger requests, you can go to the [swagger](http://localhost:8080/swagger-ui/index.html#/) application site.

 ## API Endpoints
 There are two main endpoints: